 Bermuda's buses are all custom-built in Europe, costing over $400,000 each.
-The most recent are the 2013 buses, slated for delivery later in the year.
-They carry32-34 seated passengers.
-Other passengers have to stand.
-Each bus can take up to 65 people.
+The most recent are the 2013 buses Before that, the last buses to be imported were in 2009.
+They carry32-34 seated passengers, up to 65 who stand.
 They are made by German/Netherlands/Belgian manufacturer Berkhof Jonkheere to suit Bermuda's small size main roads.
 These buses, when not full - as they often are when cruise ships are in local ports - provide a good way to see many of the local sights.
 They are operated by the Bermuda Government's Public Transportation Board (PTB), see http://en.wikipedia.org/wiki/Bermuda_Public_Transportation_Board - established in 1946 (see Bermuda Government Boards) - to which all enquiries about the buses should be directed.
 Address is 26 Palmetto Road, Devonshire DV 05, Bermuda.
 Mailing Address: P.O.
 Box HM 443, Hamilton HM BX, Bermuda.
 Telephone: (441) 292-3851.
 Fax: (441) 292-9996.
-Email: firstname.lastname@example.org for specific information about buses and fares.
-Email email@example.com for charters (corporate or ships, etc. hire of a bus or buses).
+Email: email@example.com for specific information about buses and fares.
+Email firstname.lastname@example.org for charters (corporate or ships, etc. hire of a bus or buses).
 The first female driver was employed in February 1968.
 Today, there are about 26 ladies and 97 men.
 All Bermuda buses run on diesel fuel only.

 Fares for regular local buses